gokulpch/Kubernetes_API_Listener/README.md

 ## _Caveats and Limitations with the Solution_

-The solution above depends on the label of the network_policy, the users have a hard constraint on creating a policy which should contain "default" in the policy_name and may not be able to handle the multiple rule additions in specific cases.
+The solution above depends on the label of the network_policy, the users have a hard constraint on creating a policy which should contain "default" in the policy_name (lack a logic to read the rule construct from the metadata) and may not be able to handle the multiple rule additions in specific cases.

 Flannel, doesn't support network policy.
 Canal, Calico, Weave etc. provides support for network policy through a policy-controller where in users has to define a default-deny on the namespaces and provide specific rules in the network_policy to allow and dis-allow traffic: